Soweto Derby: Why Nabi Benched Cele and Miguel in Kaizer Chiefs' Loss Against Pirates

 There was speculation that Nabi might have rested the pair for the upcoming Nedbank Cup final at Moses Mabhida Stadium, but he dismissed that suggestion.

-The Tunisian mentor denied the claims as both fixture as important game for his team.
-He also claimed his club were denied a clear penalty that could have given them the edge in the first half.
+The Tunisian mentor denied the claims as both fixtures as important games for his team.
+He also claimed his club were denied a clear penalty that could have given them the edge during the first half.

 "It wasn’t about saving players for next week.
 This was a tight, competitive match, and based on how both teams played, I don’t think we deserved to walk away with nothing.
 We started strong and had the chance to put the game beyond reach, but we didn’t take those chances when it mattered most," he added.